yassine-cc/testdriverai-1728938898229/testdriver/.generate/test-social-media-links.md

-1. Focus the browser window.
+1. /explore Focus the browser window.
+2. /explore Navigate to the homepage.
-2. Scroll to the footer.
+3. /explore Scroll down to the footer.
-3. Click on the social media links
+4. /explore Click on each social media icon